 only they don’t know it’s me when they read his novel.

-Tim Stubbs Hughes of Grey Swan went into rehearsals to photograph As a Man Grows Younger and also took the production photos, a selection of which are displayed here.
+Grey Swan went into rehearsals to photograph As a Man Grows Younger and also took the production photos, a selection of which are displayed here.